 How to layer lasagna

 - Add a small amount of bechamel sauce to the bottom of the dish - just enough to lightly coat the bottom.

-- Add one layer of lasagna noodles.
+Add one layer of lasagna noodles.
 Top with half of the sauteed vegetables.

-Add ⅓ of your remaining bechamel sauce, then top with ⅓ of the shredded cheese mixture.
+- Add ⅓ of your remaining bechamel sauce, then top with ⅓ of the shredded cheese mixture.

 - Repeat the previous step once, adding another layer of noodles, vegetables, sauce, and cheese.

 - Top with a third layer of lasagna noodles, your remaining bechamel sauce, and remaining shredded cheese.
+Bake until golden brown across the top and bubbling in the center.

 📖 Recipe